 I'm sure everyone has their own way of preparing their neeps, but my own tried and tested method has served me well over the years.

-1. Cut a disc from the base of the neep with a sharp knife to give it a steady platform, a lot of the time, the base is too small to be stable, or it is at an angle.
+- Cut a disc from the base of the neep with a sharp knife to give it a steady platform.
+A lot of the time, the base is too small to be stable, or it is at an angle.

-2. Now with the 100% stabilised neep, cut from the top (where the stalk would have been) and remove the skin in verticle strips using a chef's knife.
-I use a sawing motion as I move down and peel a 2 mm depth from the outer layer.
+- Now with the stabilised neep, cut from the top (where the stalk would have been) and remove the skin in vertical strips using a chef's knife.
+I use a sawing motion as I move down and peel about 2 mm depth from the outer layer.

-5. From here, I cut the entire neep in half down the middle.
-This can be quite hard, depending on how tough a neep you have; watch your fingers with the amount of pressure you have to put on it.
+- From here, I cut the entire neep in half down the middle.
+This can be quite hard depending on how tough a neep you have; watch your fingers with the amount of pressure you have to put on it.

 From here, you should have a nice pan full of beautifully chopped neep!